 Some of the 'National Consumer Center' pop-ups may try to convince you that you have won a prize or lottery.
 This is a trick to convince computer users to fill out a survey or input information.

 When computer users respond to the 'National Consumer Center' pop-ups by inputting their information, such as their email information, this can allow third parties or shady advertisers to include them on spam email lists, putting them at a higher risk for numerous threat infections.

 The 'National Consumer Center' pop-ups may try to convince computer users to download unwanted components, which may be PUPs or adware themselves.
 This may be done by advertising a supposed software update or a free coupon or offer only available if the computer user clicks on a link or image.

-This person wrote the review because of not as described of national reward center membership from National Reward Center and attached a photo.
+This person wrote the review because of not as described at National Reward Center and attached a photo.
 Reviewer claimed that he or she wants National Reward Center to read this review and look into the issue (if any).